Tre5et/mcdl/README.md

-# Minecraft Version Loader by TreSet
+# Minecraft TestMinecraft Loader by TreSet

 A Java-library that allows you to easily interface with most Minecraft-related APIs.

 ## API Support
-- Minecraft (Versions, Java-Versions, Assets, Libraries)
+- Minecraft (Versions, Java-Versions, TestAssets, Libraries)
 - Fabric (Versions, Libraries)
-- Fabric-Mods (Modrinth, CurseForge)
+- Fabric-TestMods (Modrinth, CurseForge)
 - Mojang (Playerdata, Skins)

 ## Features
 - Querying Minecraft-Versions and all accompanying data
-- Downloading all Minecraft-Version related data
+- Downloading all Minecraft-TestMinecraft related data
 - Querying Fabric-Versions and all accompanying data
-- Downloading all Fabric-Version related data
+- Downloading all Fabric-TestMinecraft related data
-- Querying Fabric Mods across Modrinth and CurseForge and combining searched mods into one list
+- Querying Fabric TestMods across Modrinth and CurseForge and combining searched mods into one list
-- Downloading Fabric Mods from Modrinth and CurseForge
+- Downloading Fabric TestMods from Modrinth and CurseForge
 - Querying Mojang-Playerdata and Skins

 ## Installation